Beverage Shifts return in 2020!

 24. Will there be any additional contests for these jobs?

 Yes!
-For the current Beverage Shifts that run in September 2019, We are running a contest that pays the top 10 Shifters!
+We are running a contest that pays the top 10 Shifters!
 Shifts are tallied at the end of the wave and are based on the number of shifts successfully approved (not including kick outs).
 Winners get an extra $100 each!

 Based on the feedback from a previous contest, we are splitting payouts by the top 5 "large format" store performers - grocery stores, Walmarts, Targets etc. and the top 5 "small format" store performers - convenience stores, drug stores, value & dollar stores.